mvaisakh/art-testing/README.md

    The original license header in the ported benchmark MUST be *preserved* and *unmodified*.

-2. Porting a benchmark should be done in two commits:
+2. Porting a java benchmark should be done in two commits:
    (1) Add *untouched* original file *with* its license and copyright header.
    (2) Modify the benchmark as necessary.
    This allows easily showing (`git diff <first commit> <second commit>`)